UX-UI DESIGN

 We have also inserted a Guide button that opens these pop ups for those who need help using the tool.
 This Guide explains in simple steps how to use the tool.

-Colour selector tool utilising products from the following categories
+Create a Colour selector tool utilising products from the following categories:

 Wall & Ceiling paint